-appointment effective August 16, 2014, through August 15, 2017.
+(7) In July 2014, the Board of Trustees approved the appointment of Fritz Drasgow as dean of the School of Labor and Employment Relations, on a term appointment effective August 16, 2014, through August 15, 2017.
 In March 2017, the Board of Trustees approved an extension of this appointment through August 15, 2019.

 The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, now recommends an extension of this term appointment by one additional year, through August 15, 2020.
-The extension of Dr. Drasgow's appointment as dean will be non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$249,557 (equivalent to an annual nine-month base salary of \$204,183 plus two-ninths annualization of \$45,374), and he will receive an administrative increment of \$35,000, for a combined salary of \$284,557 for service as dean, effective August 16, 2019.
+The extension of Dr. Drasgow's appointment as dean will be non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$249,557 (equivalent to an annual nine-month base salary of \$204,183